PGScatalog/pgsc_calc/docs/how-to/bigjob.rst

     }

-You should change ``cpus``, ``memory``, and ``time`` to match the amount of resources used.
+You should change ``cpus``, ``memory``, and ``time`` to match the amount of resources you have available.
+The values provided are a sensible starting point for very large datasets.
 Assuming the configuration file you set up is saved as ``my_custom.config`` in your current working directory, you're ready to run
 pgsc_calc: